-There will be no make-up test or homework assignment.
-At the instructor's discretion, students who miss them for a valid reason (as indicated above) have the weighting normally assigned to them transferred to the final examination.
+There will be no make-up tests or homework assignments.
+At the instructor's discretion, students who miss them for a valid reason and provide appropriate official documentation (e.g., a doctor's note) (as indicated above) have the weighting normally assigned to them transferred to the final examination.